 Language Services’ Impact on Care

 Language services can positively impact care and improve patient education.
 However, quality, accessibility and reliability play a large role.
 For that reason, larger, more experienced language-service companies should be entrusted instead of local providers.
-They can offer multiple modes for interpretation.
+They can offer multiple modes of interpretation.
 Companies with a reservoir of interpreters can meet higher-volume and short-notice requests.

 Severe consequences result from a scheduled medical interpretation or translation that the linguist misses.
 Hectic schedules are the norm among doctors and other healthcare providers.
 Therefore, reliability is key, along with diverse access modes.
 Improving patients’ outcomes HCAHPS scores is easier with reliable language services.